ut-issl/s2e-documents/Specifications/Environment/Spec_HipparcosCatalogue_en.md

      + `Environment.ini`
        * Parameters for initialization
      + `hip_main.csv`
        * This is the original data of the Hipparcos catalogue.
-It is in the `ExtLibralies` directory.
+It is in the `ExtLibraries` directory.
 This data is sorted in of the visual magnitude, not in the order of HIP ID.

   3. How to download `hip_main.csv`
      + `s2e_core_oss/scripts/download_HIPcatalogue.sh` is the script to download it.
 Run the following code using Git bash in `s2e_core_oss/scripts/`．